Conditions Limited to Pregnancy

 - Early-gestation disorders: Spontaneous abortion spectrum, ectopic pregnancy, and severe nausea/vomiting syndromes.

-- Placental/bleeding disorders: Placenta previa and placental abruption.
+- Placental/bleeding disorders: Placenta previa, placental abruption, and placenta-accreta-spectrum.

 - Hypertensive disorders: Gestational hypertension, preeclampsia/eclampsia, HELLP-spectrum risk, and superimposed disease.